uk-tre/packages/README.md

 There are CI jobs which must pass for changes to be merged.

-A validation process ensures taht package lists match the schemas.
+A validation process ensures that package lists match the schemas.
 You can test this locally using the script `utility/validate.py`.

 [Prettier](https://prettier.io/) is used to enforce some code style.